Mutinondo Grass Frog

 Trends and Threats

 The main threat to P. mutinondoensis is habitat degradation.
-Because their habitats depend on a constant seepage of water from vegetation higher on the slope, loss of permanent vegetation and organic soil layers could lead to interrupted flows.
+Because their habitat depends on a constant seepage of water from vegetation higher on the slope, loss of permanent vegetation and organic soil layers could lead to interrupted flows.
 While the Mutinondo Wilderness is a private reserve, a change in land-use could open the area to more fires, both man-made and natural, as well as cattle-grazing from an increasing number of private farms.
-These are the two main factors stimulating erosion and threatening vegetation in the Muchinga Highlands (Channing and Willems 2018).
+These are the two main factors stimulating erosion and threatening vegetation in the Muchinga Highlands.
+Based on the small range and population size but the lack of evidence of population declines, the authors of the species' description recommended an IUCN Red List status of "Near Threatened" (Channing and Willems 2018).

 Possible reasons for amphibian decline